-A: In general, when you have a choice you should eat smaller fish and eat fish other than bass and drum.
+A: In general, when you have a choice you should eat smaller fish and eat fish other than largemouth bass.

 Q: Will cooking or cleaning fish a certain way reduce the mercury level and make the fish safe to eat?